adinvdas/adhi-learns/README.md

 ### Runtime Environment

-A runtime environment is like a playground where code can be executed.
+A runtime environment is the place where your code runs — it provides everything needed to execute and manage programs.

+For JavaScript, the browser was its original runtime.
+But with Node.js, JavaScript now has a runtime on your computer system too — outside the browser.

+Think of it like this:
-Without Node.js, using JavaScript is like driving only on highways (limited to the browser).
+Without Node.js, JavaScript is like driving only on highways (web browsers).
-With Node.js, it’s like driving in open terrain — you can go almost anywhere.
+With Node.js, it’s like driving off-road — you have more flexibility and can go many more places, like servers, desktop apps, or command-line tools.

 ### Alternatives to Node.js